StarsShadow-dev/Hive-mind-client/README.md

 ### Work in progress example client for my game

+- I do not have a non-localhost server set up right now

 - player.png is a placeholder until I make a player image.

 to run on macOS type `python3 -m http.server 8000` in to the terminal.